-Please find below important information from the Immunisation Service about the forthcoming vaccinations for Tetanus/Diphtheria/Polio (Td/IPV) and Meningitis ACWY (MenACWY).
+Please find below and attached important information from the Immunisation Service about the forthcoming vaccinations for Tetanus/Diphtheria/Polio (Td/IPV) and Meningitis ACWY (MenACWY) on Friday 30th June.
+The Immunisation Team has asked us to request that students wear short sleeves where possible and to remind students that they should have breakfast on the day.